grecosalvatore/DriftLensDemo/README.md

 # DriftLens Tool
 The tool is a web application implemented in Flask based on the DriftLens methodology.

-Within the tool, users can perform two types of experiments:
+Within the tool, you can perform two types of experiments:
 1. Run controlled drift experiments on pre-uploaded use cases (Page 1).
-2. Run drift detection on user-provided data (Page 2).
+2. Run drift detection on your own data (Page 2).

 Both pages run the *online* phase of DriftLens to perform drift detection to understand **if**, **where**, and **how** drift occurs on the controlled or user-provided data streams by opening the DriftLens drift detection monitor (Page 3).

 ## 1) Run controlled drift experiments on pre-uploaded use cases (Page 1)

-The first page allows users to configure a controlled drift experiment using DriftLens on a set of pre-uploaded use cases.
+The first page allows you to configure a controlled drift experiment using DriftLens on a set of pre-uploaded use cases.

 ![Screenshot](static/images/Screenshot_page1.png)